meditation 3 : verse 26

 See: VEIL OF KASHMIR: Poetry of Travel and Travail in Zhangzhungpa’s 15th-Century Kāvya Reworking of the Biography of the Great Translator Rinchen Zangpo (958 – 1055 CE), by Dan Martin

-You may have noticed there is no mention of the location of the central channel.
+Reader's may have noticed there is no mention of the location of the central channel.

 When breath and thought pause, the Center blooms of itself.

-Because in this state there is no mantra, no breath—only throught-free awareness in the central channel—Swamiji assigns this dhāraṇā to the Śāmbhavopāya way or realization.
-It is the most efforless way, and is third in the list below.
+Because in this dhāraṇā there is no mantra, no breath—only thought-free awareness in the central channel—Swamiji assigns this dhāraṇā to the Śāmbhavopāya way of realization, the most effortless way.

 • Anav-upaya is the method suitable for a limited being.
 It is meant for those who cannot yet rise above the interests of their limited selves and for whom the concrete and tangible is still more important than the abstract and intangible.
 So, in this method are included proper postures (asana), breathing exercises (pranayama), and repetition of sacred words (mantra).
 An aspirant on this path is usually required to concentrate on some symbol, such as triangle, Swastika, cross, or so on, or on some image, maybe of one's preceptor (guru), or of some deity, while repeating the sacred word given to one by one's preceptor.
 At a later stage, the preceptor may teach one to concentrate on the psychic centers in one’s body.
 If properly done, this can lead to the awakening of psychic faculties and even more, depending on one’s earnestness, purity of conduct, and the extent one can go beyond one’s limited self.
 This method is also called the method of action (Kriya-upaya).